ardani/jQuery.Simple-Event-Calendar/README.md

 ================
 * Personal list with print function
 * Auto add '.event' class to all days that has an event
+* Uncheck calender '.day-event' checkbox when removing event from personal list

 TODO:
 ================
 * List days automatically based on month
 * Datepicker